For the latest documentation on Visual Studio 2017 RC, see Visual Studio 2017 RC Documentation.

 You can also bind the breakpoint to the source file.
 Select the breakpoint and choose Conditions on the context menu.
 Check Allow the source code to be different from the original in the Breakpoint Settings window.

 You cannot set a breakpoint in a source file when the debugger hasn't loaded the debug information for the module where the code is located.
 Symptoms may include messages such as the breakpoint will not be set.
 The Warning breakpoint glyph appears at the breakpoint location.
 However, these Warning breakpoints become actual breakpoints when the code is loaded.
-For more information about loading symbols, see Specify Symbol (.pdb) and Source Files in the Visual Studio Debugger.
+For more information about loading symbols, see Specify Symbol (.pdb) and Source Files.